2018 Azerbaijan Grand Prix: Finish

+Hamilton passed Bottas near the end of the race to take his first victory of the season.

 Bottas's sudden retirement was the last incident that affected the podium order.
 Hamilton won, Raikkonen was second, and Pérez third.
 Other notable points finishers included Renault's Sainz in fifth, Sauber's Charles Leclerc, and Toro Rosso's Brendon Hartley (who both earned the first Formula One championship points of their careers).
 McLaren drivers Fernando Alonso and Stoffel Vandoorne also both managed to earn points: Alonso finished seventh despite the double puncture he suffered early in the race; while Vandoorne used the safety car situation to his advantage.
 After having raced almost the entire afternoon in one of the last few places following an unscheduled extra pit stop due to damaged tyres, while all drivers were suffering with dropping tyre temperatures, Vandoorne opted to make a fourth pit stop from 13th place the lap before the safety car returned to the pits.
-With his heated tyres he was able to move from 14th to ninth after the restart.
+With his heated tyres. he was able to move from 14th to ninth after the restart.